AnnaDemirez/Praktikum.projects/README.md

 # Praktikum.projects
-Projects
+Projects.
-Study projects I made for Yandex Praktikum Data Analysis course - Jupyter notebooks showing the analysis proccess from start to end.
+Here are the projects I completed for the Yandex Praktikum Data Analysis course.
+These Jupyter notebooks document the entire analysis process, from initiation to completion.